AshParker19/42_minishell/docs/documentation.md

 - **Double Quotes**: Using double quotes (`"`) also prevents interpretation of metacharacters, except for the dollar sign (`$`), which is used for variable expansion.

 Specail Case:
-Empty quotes will be marked as `E` (empty token) and will be ignored by the tokenizer.
-Examples
 ...

 > ℹ️ &nbsp; Unclosed quotes (e.g. ```echo "Hello World```) will result in an error:\